Joystream/joystream/storage-node/README.md

   $ storage-node server

 OPTIONS
-  -b, --buckets=buckets                                            [default: ] ID/s of a bucket/s to operate on.
-Buckets
+  -b, --buckets=buckets                                            [default: ] Comma separated list of bucket IDs to
-                                                                   that are not assigned to worker are ignored.
-If not specified all buckets will be operational.
+                                                                   service.
+Buckets that are not assigned to worker are ignored.
+If not specified all buckets will be serviced.

   -d, --uploads=uploads                                            (required) Data uploading directory (absolute path).